YardenAronson/DevOps_final_project/README.md

 ### Final Results
+When your load balancer up and connect to your target group you can use the load balancer DNS for access the app:
 <img width="1512" alt="Screenshot 2024-05-20 at 14 13 48" src="https://github.com/YardenAronson/DevOps_final_project/assets/118343503/3ca025fb-98bf-4b0e-b67f-6057afd39e26">

+Enter name and email:
 <img width="1512" alt="Screenshot 2024-05-20 at 14 14 15" src="https://github.com/YardenAronson/DevOps_final_project/assets/118343503/a44a9424-5f0f-45f1-b700-f468d1ffb0f9">